jeertmans/manim-slides/docs/source/faq.md

 ### I cannot render with ManimGL

-ManimGL support is only garanteed to work on a very minimal set of versions, because it differs quite a lot from ManimCE, and its development is not very active.
+ManimGL support is only guaranteed to work on a very minimal set of versions, because it differs quite a lot from ManimCE, and its development is not very active.